 3. Skipping makeup is one thing; skipping your entire beauty routine is another.
 Of course, you’re beautiful without makeup and you’re a strong feminist who doesn’t need to conform to beauty standards to feel worthy blah blah blah blah blah — but speaking from personal experience, you’ll probably feel uncomfortable baring it all in public.
 I recommend taking some work-from-home/mental health days if you can manage it.

 4. If you’re feeling particularly dry or greasy, try this no-product skincare hack to give your face some extra TLC: Boil a pot of water and hold your face over the pot as it steams.
 Or, if you prefer, soak a washcloth in the hot water and lay it over your face.
 This opens up your pores and allows dirt and oils to escape.
 After five minutes of steaming, take an ice cube and run it over your face to seal up your freshly-detoxed pores.
 Your skin will G-L-O-W.

 5. Once your face starts to clear, you may be tempted to keep up with your new zero-product routine.
-That’s totally fine!
-I would just recommend keeping coconut oil (for removing makeup), a gentle cleanser (for post-workout washes), and a light moisturizer (for those days when you’re extra dry) on rotation, as well.
+And you know what?
+You totally should.